 After the big earthquakes in 2000, Blesi started bubbling and boiling, but it is dormant now.
 I have actually never seen it active, but I love the absolutely fabulous serene blue colour of this hot spring.
 You can see the same blue colour at The Blue Lagoon.

 I have seen this colour as well at Leirhnjúkar at Mývatn up north.
-And in Hveravellir in the highlands of Iceland I have seen one of the most beautiful hot springs in Iceland; Fagrihver or Fair Hot Spring, with the same blue colour and beautiful geyserite.
+And in Hveravellir in the highland of Iceland I have seen one of the most beautiful hot springs in Iceland; Fagrihver or Fair Hot Spring, with the same blue colour and beautiful geyserite.
 And Bláhver in the same geothermal area of Hveravellir.

 Such hot springs are my favourite hot springs in the geothermal areas of Iceland :) See also my travel-blog: A Local's Favourite Geothermal Areas in Iceland.